Ziply Fiber

 Northwest Fiber, LLC, doing business as Ziply Fiber, is an American telecommunications company based in Kirkland, Washington.
 On August 1, 2025, BCE Inc completed its acquisition of Ziply Fiber.

-The firm operates fiber-optic broadband services in the Pacific Northwest, serving 1.3 million residential and business customers in Washington, Oregon, Idaho and Montana.
+The firm operates fiber-optic broadband services in the Pacific Northwest, serving 1.3 million residential and business customers in Washington, Oregon, Idaho, and Montana.
 It has major offices in Everett, Washington, Beaverton, Oregon, and Hayden, Idaho.

-Overview

 The company has its origins in the northwestern division of GTE, which became part of Verizon in 2000.
 It was then sold by Verizon to Frontier Communications in 2010.

 In 2019, WaveDivision Capital announced that it would acquire Frontier's northwestern operations for $1.35 billion—after that, the services were rebranded as Ziply Fiber.
 In 2025, BCE purchased Ziply Fiber.